Software-Guardians/Readme.md-File-Creator-With-AI-Python/Readme.md

 ### 🎨 Customization

 You can customize the generated README by:
-- Modifying the AI prompts in `Readme-Creator/Readme.md-File-Creator.py`
+- Modifying the AI prompts in `Readme.md-File-Creator-With-AI-Python/Readme.md-File-Creator.py`
-- Adding new license templates to the `Readme-Creator/Licenses/` directory
+- Adding new license templates to the `Readme.md-File-Creator-With-AI-Python/Licenses/` directory
-- Adjusting the ignore list in `Readme-Creator/Config.json` (remember to keep "Readme-Creator" in the ignore list)
+- Adjusting the ignore list in `Readme.md-File-Creator-With-AI-Python/Config.json` (remember to keep "Readme.md-File-Creator-With-AI-Python-master" in the ignore list)
 - Adding more languages to the `languages` array

 ### 📄 License